 There has been a great deal of discussion and concern recently about what has gone wrong with our patent and trademark system.
-I have been told by independent inventors, small business owners, and the largest corporations in America that the present confusion in the patent and trademark system is a heavy millstone around their necks as they attempt to deliver new products to they attempt to deliver new products to the American public.
+I have been teld by independent inventors, small business owners, and the largest corporations in America that the present confusion in the patent and trademark system is a heavy millstone around their necks as they attempt to deliver new products to the American public.
 The patent system was originated to protect the interests of inventors in exchange for the disclosure to the public of new discoveries.
 Our Government is becoming unable to uphold its end of this bargain.
-When there is increasing doubt about the worth of a U.S. patent, when it takes longer and longer to get a patent or trademark issued, when it is learned that from 2 to

-28 percent of the patents are missing from every subclass in the Patent Office files-and that one of these missing patents can be used in court to challenge the validity of an issued patent-and when the Patent and Trademark Office cannot even himto fill present the patent and the patent and the patent and the patent and the patent are paired of the patent and the patent are patent are patent are patent are patent and the patent are paten cannot even hireto fill present vacancies but must try to process more and more applications with less and less staff, a clear message is sent to our inventors that the Government does not take them very seriously despite all of the rhetoric about lagging innovation and productivity.
+When there is increasing doubt about the worth of a U.S. patent, when it takes longer and longer to get a patent or trademark issued, when it is learned that from 28 to 28% of the patents are missing from every subclass in the Patent Office files, and that one of these missing patents can be used in court to challenge the validity of an issued patent, and when the Patent and Trademark Office cannot even hire to fill present vacancies but must try to process more and more applications with less and less staff, a clear message is ent to our inventors that the Government does not take them very seriously despite all of the rhetoric about lagging innovation and productivity.

 We are all familiar with the statistics indicating the present sorry state of American ingenuity.
-Statistics like the 47 percent decline in our patent balance be-tween 1965 and 1975 (while Japan's pattween 1965 and 1975 (While Japan's patents have increased nearly 100 percent in every major industrial category) and the fact that 35 percent of all patents issued in this country are going to foreign inin this country are going to foreign inventors, are pretty good indications that something has gone wrong.
+Statistics like the 47% decline in our patent balance between 1965 and 1975 (while Japan's patents have increased nearly 100% in every major industrial category) and the fact that 35% of all patents issued in this country are going to foreign inventors, are pretty good indications that something has gone wrong.
 There are many explanations for this disturbing trend, yet virtually every expert that I have talked with has mentioned the crisis in the Patent and Trademark Office as a significant contributing factor to our decline in innovation and productivity.
-In his speech to the American Bar As-

-In his speech to the American Bar Association, Mr. Donald W. Banher, our most recent Patent and Trademark Commissioner, summed up the situation like

-In my view we are faced with a slowly but steadily declining Patent and Trademark Office.
-Not only are we failing to make the PTO a model office, we are failing to provide the necessary maintenance.
-If we do not promptly reverse this direction of movement, it shall soon be infected with an administrative dry rot condition, rendering it moribund.
+In his recent speech to the American Bar Association Mr. Donald W. Banner, our most recent Patent and Trademark Commissioner, summed up the situation like this: "In my view we are faced with a slowly but steadily declining Patent and Trademark Office.
+Not only are we failing to make the PTO asmodel office, we are failing to provide the necessary maintenance.
+If we do not promptly reverse this direction of movement, it shall soon be infected with an administrative dry rot condition, rendering it moribund."
+This is not an idle warning from someone who is speculating about something that he does not really understand, but the thoughtful statement of a man who has actually tried to update and reform the patent and trademark system from within and has been frustrated in his attempts.